Ghana banking crisis: Background

-On August 14, 2017, the BoG in its press release announced its approval for the takeover of two indigenous banks, UT Bank LTD and Capital Bank LTD, by GCB Bank LTD. BoG cited the insolvency of the banks in question, as the major reason for the revocation of their operation licenses.
+On 14 August 2017, the BoG in its press release announced its approval for the takeover of two indigenous banks, UT Bank LTD and Capital Bank LTD, by GCB Bank LTD. BoG cited the insolvency of the banks in question, as the major reason for the revocation of their operation licenses.
 According to BoG, upon several agreements with the banks to increase their capital requirements, managers of the banks failed.
 Consequently, to protect customers, the licenses of the banks were revoked under a Purchase and Assumption transaction with GCB Bank LTD.

-Roughly after a year later, on August 1, 2018, the BoG announced the consolidation of five indigenous banks to form a new bank called the Consolidated Bank Ghana LTD. The five collapsed banks included Unibank Ghana Ltd, The Royal Bank LTD, Beige Bank LTD, Sovereign Bank LTD, and Construction Bank LTD The same reason of insolvency was cited as a cause of the collapse of the various banks.
+Roughly after a year later, on 1 August 2018, the BoG announced the consolidation of five indigenous banks to form a new bank called the Consolidated Bank Ghana LTD. The five collapsed banks included Unibank Ghana Ltd, The Royal Bank Ltd, Beige Bank LTD, Sovereign Bank LTD, and Construction Bank LTD The same reason of insolvency was cited as a cause of the collapse of the various banks.

 Within a span of two years, about seven indigenous banks have collapsed.

 Causes

 Corporate governance

 Poor corporate governance has been cited as one of the major causes of the collapse of the seven banks by BoG, and other financial analysts.
 Board level and senior management were either inactive or engaged in activities that inured to their personal interests rather than to the growth of the banks.
 For instance, there was the observation that most of the non-performing loans were advanced to people who were related to senior board managers.
 Furthermore, Board of Directors of banks failed to oversee bank accounting and corporate reporting systems as well as the external auditing system due to lack of experience or greed.
-In addition, Board of Directors failed to provide proper functioning risk management framework.
+In addition, the Boards of Directors failed to provide proper functioning risk management framework.
 There was also the lack of independence and integrity among Chief Internal Auditors in most of the collapsed banks, leading to cover-ups for executive directors during review processes.
 The general non-adherence to policies of corporate governance has greatly contributed to the collapse of these banks.

-Non-performing Loans
+Non-performing loans

 Non-performing loans is another key cause of the collapse of some of the banks.
 According to BoG, the banking sector assets quality remained a major concern as banks' stock of non-performing loans and the non-performing loans ratio remained high.
 It was observed that most of the collapsed banks had huge non-performing loans on their balance sheets.
 Non-performing loans affects the banks in the following way, amongst others: increase in operating costs, leading to decrease in profitability.
 This has financial ramifications for banks, which may cause capital reduction leading to undercapitalization.